jerebenitez/go-backend-template/MOTIVATION.md

  This project is an attempt at fixing that.
 I intend to implement this backend template doing things the way I like, forcing me to avoid taking the easy road.
 After careful thought, I've decided this implies:
  1. As little dependencies as possible.
 I'm using go, claimed to have a really complete stdlib, so I should strive to implement everything possible by hand.
 I'll be rebuilding a lot of wheels, except in cases where that is either not possible, or straight up dumb.
 Other than that, I'll strive to use the stdlib and my brain as much as possible.
 This means no web frameworks, no ORMs, probably no validator libraries (I'll see).
  2. No AI-generated code.
-This is both a preparation for future work and, most importantly, a learning experience.
+This project is both a preparation for future work and, most importantly, a learning experience.
 AI has little to no use in the latter.
 I might ask conceptual questions if I'm ever stuck on something, but I won't ask it to generate code for me.
  3. No premature optimization.
 I've taken some decisions before based on questions like "what happens if I get 1M uses?"
 Truth be told, I think I could count the users of the systems I've developed in a single hand.
 Until I have to deal with scaling issues, I won't optimize for them.
-Code is maleable and cheap, if I need to change something at a later date because I need to, then I will, but I'll try to waste no time in hypotheticals.
+Code is maleable and cheap, if I need to change something at a later date, then I will, but I'll try to waste no time in hypotheticals.
- 4. Code structure: I lost some time thinking about this.
-Should I go with a clean architecture, to make it easy to change technologies later?
+ 4. Code structure.
+I wasted some time thinking about this.
+Should I go with clean architecture, to make it easy to change technologies later?
 Should I use a vertical slice architecture to make it easies to implement new features?
-I've come to the conclussion (actually [Casey Muratori and ThePrimagen)[https://www.youtube.com/watch?v=DsAclZbP_Us] made me reach it) that this is nothing more than premature optimization.
+I've come to the conclussion (actually [Casey Muratori and ThePrimagen](https://www.youtube.com/watch?v=DsAclZbP_Us) made me reach it) that this is nothing more than premature optimization.
 This is a template that I intend to use in multiple projects that will have multiple requirements.
 If I ever need a pre-defined architecture, I'll refactor things.
 For now, I'll follow the architecture I know:
  ```
 src/
 ├─ cmd/